 Condenser microphones are typically better for ASMR than dynamic microphones as condensers mics can pick up more detailed sound and are more sensitive than dynamic mics.
 Dynamic microphones usually reject noise from anything not directly in front of them, which is not always ideal for ASMR.

 Stereophonic sound is a must

 You see, many people who experience ASMR love stereophonic sounds.
-With headphones on, it’s a magical experience that feels like you’re in the room with someone whispering into your right ear while tapping on a plastic lid in your left ear.
+With headphones on, it’s a magical experience — like you’re in the room with someone whispering into your left ear while tapping on a plastic lid in your right ear.

 Some ASMRtists capture this with two separate microphones placed to the left and right of the camera to create that stereophonic sound.
 But if you’re on a budget and can only afford one microphone, grab one that can record a wide angle of sounds around the mic.

 What mic is most commonly used for YouTube ASMR?

 The king of ASMR YouTube microphones is undoubtedly the Blue Yeti.
 It’s a USB microphone that plugs straight into your computer and has modes to capture stereo or omnidirectional recordings so you can create sounds all around the microphone.
 Just make sure you record and export your video in stereo, not mono.

 Good lighting can help your video’s visual quality